 The colour wheel made an historic comeback in 1969 when it was used in the lightweight cameras developed by Westinghouse for the NASA moon landing.9 One of the prototype NASA cameras has recently been acquired by the National Museum of Scotland in Edinburgh.
 The colour wheel is still being used today on a miniature scale in many digital light projection (DLP) television sets.

-The only known surviving example of a Telechrome tube is in the Television collection of the National Media Museum in Bradford, UK.
+The only known surviving example of a Telechrome tube is a prototype in the collection of the Science Museum.

 3-D television and volumetric imaging